 NATO Defense College Mission

-In response to Strategic Guidance issued to the NATO Defense College (NDC) by the North Atlantic Council and the Military Committee (MC123/9), The Mission of the NATO Defense College is to:
+In response to Strategic Guidance issued to the NATO Defense College (NDC) by the North Atlantic Council and the Military Committee (MC123/10), The Mission of the NATO Defense College is:

-- The Alliance's shared values and interests, current and prospective missions, politico-military concepts, policies, organization and working methods and contributing to the cohesion of the Alliance by reinforcing the Alliance solidarity;
+- Promoting the Alliance's shared values and interests, current and prospective missions, politico-military concepts, policies, organization and working methods and contributing to the cohesion of the Alliance by reinforcing the Alliance solidarity;

-- The potential risks to the security of the Alliance and its members;
+- Analysing potential risks and considering opportunities to the security of the Alliance and its members;

-- NATO's transformation, including defence planning and resource management;
+- Addressing NATO's transformation and adaptation, including defence planning and resource management;

-- The political, security, defence and socio-economic systems and interests of the Allies and their co-operation partners; their capabilities, limitations and prospects in international relations, particularly in the fields of defence and security; and their cultural diversity;
+- Understanding the political, security, defence and socio-economic systems and interests of the Allies and Partners; their capabilities, limitations and prospects in international relations;

-- The role of, and interaction with, other key security-related international organizations;
+- Examining the role of, and interaction with, other key security-related international organizations;

-- Academic research, policy support and discussions on security issues;
+- Conducting research, policy support and discussions on security issues;

-- Practice in the English and French languages;
+- Fostering effective communication using both English and French languages;